mesosphere/konvoy-training/README.md

 ## Jumpserver

 Jumpservers have been deployed for each student with all prerequisites installed.
 First, go to the student data spreadsheet and select a host by entering your name.
-Then, download the ssh-private-key (id_rsa_student#.pem) and change the file permissions.
+Then, download the ssh-private-key (id_rsa_student#) and change the file permissions.
 Finally, ssh to the ipaddress of your assigned jumpserver using the -i option to specify the identity file to be used.
 The username for the Jumpserver is "centos".

 For Mac and Linux clients you must change the permission on the file.
 ```
-chmod 400 id_rsa_student#.pem
+chmod 400 id_rsa_student#
 ```
 ```
-ssh -i id_rsa_student#.pem centos@jumpserver-ip-address
+ssh -i id_rsa_student# centos@jumpserver-ip-address
 ```